A critical neurotransmitter that controls functions such as memory, attention, sleep, heart rate, and muscular activity.

 One of the four subdivisions of the cerebral cortex.
 The occipital lobe plays a role in processing visual information.

-A round, knoblike structure of the brain responsible for processing the sense of smell.
+Round, knoblike structures of the brain responsible for processing the sense of smell.
 Specialized olfactory receptor cells are located in a small patch of mucous membrane lining the roof of the nose.
 Axons of these sensory cells pass through perforations in the overlying bone and enter two elongated olfactory bulbs lying on top of the bone.

 A branch of the autonomic nervous system concerned with the conservation of the body's energy and resources during relaxed states.